Innovative Learning Grants

 The HHEF's Girls' STEAM initiative is encouraging girls in our district to maintain an interest in Science, Technology, Engineering, Arts and Math throughout their school career.

-The HHEF will host a series of Girls' STEAM assemblies and lunch-n-learn programs to introduce girls in Keith Valley to accomplished young women pursuing STEAM-related careers.
+The HHEF will host a series of Girls' STEAM assemblies and lunch-n-learn programs to introduce girls in Keith Valley and High School to accomplished young women pursuing STEAM-related careers.

 Please contact Stephanie Yoder (firstname.lastname@example.org) if you are interested in getting involved with HHEF’s Girls STEAM initiative!